melezhik/sparrow-plugins/sparkyci-tool-apkbuild/README.md

 ## action

 Actual action to perform.
-One of two:
+One of three:

 * `setup`